-Whether you are buying a personal life insurance plan or a new car, you want to stretch your dollar the furthest and make sure you are getting the best value.
+Whether you are buying life insurance for yourself or your partner, you want to stretch your dollar the furthest and make sure you are getting the best value.

-But the question is — how can you find the best life insurance coverage at the most affordable price?
+But the question is — how do you find the best life insurance company coverage at the most affordable price?

 Why individuals need life insurance?